Academic Information

 Note that only the Dean or Associate Dean of Students, not individual faculty members, grants course extensions.
 The Dean or Associate Dean of Students will notify the students and faculty member of the disposal of the request and may recommend either:

-• that no grade penalty be given provided the extension deadline is met, or
+- that no grade penalty be given provided the extension deadline is met, or

-• that a grade reduction of one full letter grade be given for each week the extension is effective.
+- that a grade reduction of one full letter grade be given for each week the extension is effective.

 Grading and the duration of the extension will depend on the severity of the emergency.
 Course extensions will not exceed four weeks from the end of final exam week.
 All work must be submitted by the assigned deadline, or a Fail (“F”) will be permanently recorded.

 Course registration dates are announced annually and posted on the TEDS Academic Information web page in MyTIU.
-All changes in course registration (dropping and adding courses) must be completed during the first two weeks of the semester.
-A fee is assessed during the second week.
-Courses may not be added after the second week of classes.
-After the second week course withdrawals will be assigned a “W” grade during the first 50 percent of class meetings (e.g., during the first seven weeks of a semester-length course; during the first five days of a ten-day course).
+Sub-term-length courses may not be added after the first week of classes; semester-long courses may not be added after the second week of classes.
+After the sub-term or semester add date, course withdrawals will be assigned a “W” grade during the first 50 percent of class meetings (i.e., during the first three weeks of a sub-term length course, during the first seven weeks of a semester-length course, during the first five days of a ten-day course).
 Thereafter an “F” is assigned.
+Students are encouraged to register for both sub-terms prior to the start of the semester in order to be best served by Financial Aid.

 Students are responsible for reviewing Catalog program requirements and the Academic Handbook and for consulting the available academic advisement tools as needed prior to course registration to ensure that their courses apply to their program or personal interests.